hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/data-sharing.md

 To test the scenario where `network2` requests the value of the state (key) `a` from `network1`, do the following:
 - (_Make sure the following are running_: Fabric `network1`, relay, and driver; Fabric `network2`, relay, and driver)
-- Navigate to the `samples/fabric/fabric-cli` folder.
+- Navigate to the `samples/fabric/fabric-cli` (for the Node.js version) or the `samples/fabric/go-cli` (for the Golang version) folder.
 - (Make sure you have configured `fabric-cli` as per earlier instructions)
-- Copy `chaincode.json.template` to `chaincode.json` (this file specified the arguments of the transaction to be locally invoked after fetching a remote view).
-- (There is no need to change the key as the default argument `"a"` is what we intend to use in this data sharing use scenario.)
+- (There is no need to edit `chaincode.json` to change the key as the default argument `"a"` is what we intend to use in this data sharing use scenario.)
 - Run the following:
   * If Relays and Drivers are deployed in the host machine:
     ```bash